-Things that I had been putting off since resuming blogging earlier this year are (a) making any reference to Hurricane Irma* and (b) updating this post…
+Things that I had been putting off since resuming blogging earlier this year are (a) making any reference to Hurricane Irma and (b) updating this hurricane kit post…

-But, after some panicked messages from friends with family in Hawaii this morning, I realized that I was being a little irresponsible and that this post could actually be a useful resource.
+But, after some panicked messages from friends with family in Hawaii this morning, I realised that I was being a little irresponsible and that this post could actually be a useful resource.